-Installed as a standard feature, the rear view monitor system assists the driver in the backing and parking of the vehicle.
+The rear view monitor system is used to assist the driver in the backing and parking of the vehicle.
 This system consists of a camera mounted on the rear cap and a monitor located on the dash.
 With the MODE switch in the "MANU" position, the monitor will be on when the ignition is turned on.
 With the MODE Switch in the "AUTO" position, the monitor will display the picture from the camera when the vehicle transmission is placed in reverse (R).
 For detailed instructions on this and all procedures regarding the monitor system, refer to the monitor Operating Instructions in the Owner's Package supplied with this coach.